Elastin

-Elastin is a protein that in humans is encoded by the ELN gene.
-Elastin is a key component of the extracellular matrix in gnathostomes (jawed vertebrates).
-It is highly elastic and present in connective tissue allowing many tissues in the body to resume their shape after stretching or contracting.
-Elastin helps skin to return to its original position when it is poked or pinched.
-Elastin is also an important load-bearing tissue in the bodies of vertebrates and used in places where mechanical energy is required to be stored.
+Elastin is a protein encoded by the ELN gene in humans and several other animals.
+Elastin is a key component in the extracellular matrix of gnathostomes (jawed vertebrates).
+It is highly elastic and present in connective tissue of the body to resume its shape after stretching or contracting.
+Elastin helps skin return to its original position whence poked or pinched.
+Elastin is also in important load-bearing tissue of vertebrates and used in places where storage of mechanical energy is required.